We had the privilege of speaking with Kundalini and Ashtanga Yoga teacher Akasha Ellis. He’s been sharing the light all around the world.

 What’s your favorite memory from Sat Nam Fest?

 The first Sat Nam Fest I attended was in 2011.
 Right before Jai and I were to teach they announced the change of the name from Spirit Fest to Sat Nam Fest.
-It was in honor of Sat Nam Kaur and her vision of seeing Yogi Bhajan’s teachings and kirtan becoming available to all.
+It was in honor of Sat Nam Kaur and her vision of seeing Kundalini Yoga and kirtan becoming available to all.
 Sat Nam Kaur was one of many mama’s growing up and I knew her well.
 I was teaching a set on the heart that day and after the announcement felt touched.
 It reminded me of how grateful I am for these teachings.
 Sat Nam Fest for me is coming together and sharing our hearts and being one.
-These festivals always remind me of my youth and a vehicle to Honor Yogi Bhajan and those who came before us who created the space for all of us to have these tools and techniques to better understand ourselves.
+These festivals always remind me of my youth and those who came before us who created the space for all of us to have these tools and techniques to better understand ourselves.
 Sat Nam fest for me is a wonderful experience to be one with :).

 Spoiler Alert: What can you share about your SNF class/concert?